-Other services aid catalogers in uniquely identifying authors and their creations.
+These and other services aid catalogers in uniquely identifying authors and their creations.
 Open Researcher and Contributor ID (ORCID) is a service that allows scientific and academic authors and contributors to uniquely identify themselves regardless of how their name is referenced in a publication so that their creative works are correctly attributed and collated together.
 This service acts as a form of authority control to disambiguate authors and their scholarly contributions.
-Additionally, ISNI is an international standard identifier and service to establish permanent and unique identifiers for the names of creators across multiple domains.
-This service allows individuals and organizations to establish an ISNI identifier as well as provide a searchable database for identifier lookup.
-Finally, domain-specific services like IMDb and MusicBrainz provide persistent, unique identifiers for entities related to specific resource formats like film and music.
+Additionally, ISNI is an international standard identifier provider and service to establish permanent and unique identifiers for the names of creators across multiple domains.
+This service allows individuals and organizations to establish an ISNI identifier and provides a searchable database for identifier lookup.
+Federated authority databases assist the cataloger in uniquely identifying entities and connecting resources from an individual library database with the broader library community.

 Linked Data

-Developed from the early 2000s, linked data and the semantic web are technologies and best practices for publishing data on the WWW.
-Central to these technologies and best practices is the use of URIs to uniquely identify an entity rather than relying on the string representation (or label) for a given entity.
-The use of URIs in authority work within a library setting is an increasing trend to facilitate more implicit linking of entities to other datasets, data repositories, and catalogs that exist online.
-Some authority control vendors include an URI enrichment option to their services to facilitate this linking work.
+Developed from the early 2000s, linked data and the Semantic Web are technologies and best practices for publishing data on the Web.
+Central to these technologies and best practices is the use of Uniform Resource Identifiers (URIs) to uniquely identify an entity rather than relying on the string representation (or label) for a given entity.
+Building on the URI protocol are International Resource Identifiers (IRIs) that expand the allowable set of characters used in a resource identifier.
+The use of URIs and IRIs in authority work is a growing trend to facilitate more implicit linking of entities to other datasets, data repositories, and catalogs that exist online.
+For example, recent updates to the RDA Toolkit seek to improve integration with linked data environments by increasing the use of IRIs and adding new entities and elements that are aligned with linked data best practices.
+Some authority control vendors include a URI/IRI enrichment option to their services to facilitate this linking work.
 These links will enable a graph of linked entities that can be related and traversed in ways that reveal new paths of knowledge and understanding that were not present previously.
-These services and technologies support the move to broaden and expand the role of authority control from being discrete headings used as part of cataloging and bibliographic description towards thinking of cataloging as a process of creating and managing entities and their identity.
-Following this trend blurs the lines between cataloging and authority work.
+To form an accurate knowledge graph requires differentiated and unique entities and relationships between entities.
+While authority control is primarily focused on managing access to entities by authorizing a specific form of a name, title, or topic, identity management prioritizes assigning unique identifiers to a single entity over differentiation of names.
+The move towards linked data and the Semantic Web broadens and expands the role of authority control from determining discrete access points used in bibliographic description to a process of creating and managing entities and their relationships to other entities.
+The evolution from authority control to entity and identity management blurs the lines between bibliographic description and authority work.

 Ethical authority control practice